davidhsing/SCodes/README.md

 2. Update submodule `git submodule update --recursive --init` (you can also put wrapper files to your project manually without adding submodule)
 3. Add `include(scodes/src/SCodes.pri)` to your .pro file
 4. If you want to use barcode reader functionality you need to register `SBarcodeFilter` class for Qt5 or `SBarcodeScanner` class for Qt6.
 For both version, separate them with if directive to register as we did in barcode reader example([how to register reader class](#register-reader)).
 As for barcode generator functionality you just need to register `SBarcodeGenerator` class([how to register generator class](#register-generator)).
-5. Import SCodes in your Qml file `import com.scythestudio.scodes 1.0`
+5. Import SCodes in your Qml file `import Somco.SCodes 1.0`
 6. Import multimedia module `import QtMultimedia 5.15` for Qt5 or `import QtMultimedia` for Qt6.
 7. If build fails, try to add `CONFIG += c++17` to your .pro file
 8. You are done.
 Get inspired by [Qt5 QML Barcode Reader demo](https://github.com/scytheStudio/SCodes/blob/master/examples/QmlBarcodeReader/qml/Qt5ScannerPage.qml) or [Qt6 QML Barcode Reader demo](https://github.com/scytheStudio/SCodes/blob/master/examples/QmlBarcodeReader/qml/Qt6ScannerPage.qml) to test wrapper.